The NDIA hosts regular webinars on key topics related to the NDIS.

 How to get the most out of your NDIS plan - 28 November 2019

-On Thursday 28 November 2019 between 1 - 2pm AEDT the NDIA will be hosting a webinar on ‘How to get the most out of your NDIS plan’.
-Register to attend the webinar now .
+On Thursday 28 November 2019 the NDIA hosted a webinar on ‘How to get the most out of your NDIS plan’.

-The webinar will feature a live Q and A with expert panelists and cover important topics such as:
+The webinar featured a live Q and A with expert panelists covering important topics such as:

 - understanding the three types of support budgets